TMJD in Colorado Springs CO

-Here are questions people with TMJD might ask themselves:
+Here are questions for people who may be suffering with TMJD:

 This disorder often affects a normal bite pattern, leading to painful chewing, drinking, or swallowing.
 When the bite is abnormal for longer periods of time this can cause a tremendous amount of pain in the jaw as well as headaches, vertigo, neck pain, and ear pain.

-So How Do Your Head And Neck Affect Your Jaw?
+How Do Your Head And Neck Affect Your Jaw in Colorado Springs CO

 Let us dissect the anatomy of the jaw to connect the dots.
 The jaw is made up of two TMJs on either side of the face.
 The word ‘temporo’ comes from the word temporal bone which makes up the sides of your skull just above the ear.
 The word mandibular comes from the mandible which is the hinge-like bone that makes up the part of your jaw and chin that moves.
 These two bones form an articulation or joint about which the jaw can open and close when speaking, eating, or yawning.